 - Stay up-to-date on emerging technologies

 Job hunting?
 Check out our available front-end web developer positions now!

 In addition, an understanding of the entire web development process, including design, development and deployment, with some back-end knowledge, is important.

 The best candidates have a strong understanding of industry trends and content management systems such as Drupal and WordPress, as well as software programs like the Adobe Creative Suite.
 Experience with responsive and adaptive design is also a big plus.

 Because front-end web developers are responsible for interpreting and executing designs correctly, they must be able to effectively communicate with the creative team and clients.
 Other vital soft skills in the front-end web developer job description include the ability to solve problems and adapt quickly to new web design and application trends.

 Front-end web developer salary benchmarks

-The midpoint starting salary for a front-end web developer is $72,750, according to The Creative Group 2018 Salary Guide.
-Use our handy Salary Calculator to find out what a front-end web developer can make in your city.
+Find the midpoint starting salary for a front-end web developer when you access the Salary Guide from Robert Half.
+You can also find out what a front-end web developer can make in your city.